-The Giorno della Liberazione, also called Festa della Resistenza, is held on April 25th each year and has been a public holiday in Italy since 1946.
+The Giorno della Liberazione (Liberation Day), also called Festa della Resistenza (Celebration of the Resistance), is held on April 25th each year and has been a public holiday in Italy since 1946.
 It celebrates the end of the Italian Civil War and the end of the Nazi Occupation of Italy during World War II.

-April 25th was such a significant date because it was the date of Milan and Turin's liberation.
-The two largest Northern cities, Milan was the home of the CLNAI, while Turin was significant as a large city of industry.
-The 25th was also the date when the CLNAI announced their seizure of political power as well as that of the factories.
+April 25th was such a significant date because it was the date Milan and Turin were liberated.
+Milan was the home of the CLNAI, while Turin was significant as a large city of industry.

-In the morning, a general strike was announced by partisan Sandro Pertini, who went on to become President of the Republic.
-Factories were occupied, including the one where Corriere della Sera, which had been connected to the fascist regime, was printed - it was used to print news of the victory.
+On the morning of the 25th, a general strike was announced by partisan Sandro Pertini, who went on to become President of the Republic.
+Factories were occupied, including the one where Corriere della Sera, which had been connected to the fascist regime, was printed.
+Partisans used that factory to print news of the victory.

 What happened after the Liberation?

-All fascist leaders were sentenced to death, and Benito Mussolini was shot three days later after he had tried to escape north to Switzerland.
+After April 25th, all fascist leaders were sentenced to death, and Benito Mussolini was shot three days later, after he had tried to escape north to Switzerland.
 The Americans arrived in the city on May 1st and German forces eventually officially surrendered on May 2nd.

 The Liberation was a key turning point in Italy's history as it led to a referendum on June 2nd, which resulted in the end of the monarchy and the creation of the Italian Republic.
 The Constitution of Italy was drawn up in 1947.